Neural Nets for Generating Music

 One of the recurring difficulties encountered when training these systems is deciding on a representation of music.
 Designing an encoding for a RNN might start with a metaphor of text: the RNN is processing a sequence of states (letters) unfolding over time or space (the page).
 But unlike text, a single moment in music can contain more than one symbol: it can be a chord, or it can have a combination of qualities that is best described by its components.
 There can also be long durations of silence, or states can have wildly varying lengths.
 These differences may be resolved by carefully crafting the representation, or by heavily augmenting the dataset and designing the architecture with the capacity to learn all the invariance.

 Another significant challenge with data-driven algorithmic composition is: what data to use?
 Whose music counts?
 When any automated creative system needs to be trained on a large number of cultural artifacts, it can only perpetuate the dominance of what is already well-documented.
 In music, this means a lot of Bach, Beethoven, and other old white European men.
-(An exception: some English and Irish folk music.)
-The data is also selected by researchers, who are also a relatively homogenous group.
+(Two exceptions: some English and Irish folk music, and some video game music.)
+The data is also selected by machine learning researchers, who are also a relatively homogenous group (though decreasingly so).

-While the technologies behind these groups are proprietary, we can make some guesses based on the researchers involved.
+Eduardo Reck Miranda, a composer and researcher previously at Sony CSL, has released an entire album of “computer-aided symphonic works” called “Mind Pieces, Sound to Sea” through an otherwise traditional label specializing in classical and jazz.
+While the technologies behind groups like Sony CSL are proprietary, we can make some guesses based on the researchers involved.
 For example: it’s likely that Flow Machines has continued with the same approach as Continuator, more akin to David Cope than Doug Eck.
 (But for RNN-based approaches to “duets” and “continuations”, check out Deep Musical Dialogue by Mason Bretan, and AI Duet by Magenta.)

 At IBM the Watson team has developed a system called Watson Beat that can produce complete tracks in a limited number of styles, based on a melodic prompt.